holman/dotfiles/odbc/oracle.md

 UserID={username}
 Password={password}
 ```
-1. verify `isql -v {dsn_name}`
+1. Verify `isql -v {dsn_name}`
-1. on macOS Catalina or later you may have to "system preferences>security>allow" multiple files
+1. Note: on macOS Catalina or later you may have to "system preferences>security>allow" multiple files